MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/windows-7-support.md

 Version 2002 will be available until January 2023 and will receive only security updates, as needed, during that time.

 > [!NOTE]
-> - Versions on Semi-Annual Channel are usually available only for 14 months, but we are making an exception just for Version 2002 to align with how long ESU for Windows 7 is available.
+> - Versions on Semi-Annual Channel are usually available only for 14 months, but we're making an exception just for Version 2002 to align with how long ESU for Windows 7 is available.
 > - This extended availability for Version 2002 also applies to other update channels, such as Monthly and Semi-Annual (Targeted).
 > - The extended availability of Version 2002 until January 2023 only applies to devices running Windows 7.